srpatel2000/Power-Outage-EDA/README.md

   - Validation Accuracy: 0.7399

 From the given evaluation metrics, the Random Forest Classifier seems to be performing slightly better than the previous Decision Tree Classifier.

+### Final Model
+Our final model is trained on the data from ['YEAR', 'POSTAL.CODE', 'CUSTOMERS.AFFECTED', 'POPPCT_URBAN'] columns within the original dataset, along with our six engineered features stated above.

+Within the preprocessing pipeline, we used a simple imputer to account for the missing data within the columns, a one hot encoder to quantify the categorical data, and a principal component analysis to handle highly correlated columns.
+Finally, we used the random forest classifier as our classification model.

+After optimizing the parameters for the random forest classifier through Grid Search, the accuracy metrics are as follows:
+- test_accuracy: 0.787
+- validation_accuracy: 0.753

+The accuracy increased 6 percent and the validation accuracy has increased by 3 percent  from our initial baseline model.

+### Fairness Evaluation
+For the fairness evaluation, we chose to evaluate whether the model performed better when a larger group of customers was affected.
+We chose to do an accuracy parity evaluation since we had a multiclass classification model and found that accuracy was one of the easier ways to evaluate model fairness.

+In order to perform this evaluation we performed a permutation test, at a significance level of 0.05, with these hypotheses:
+Null hypothesis: The classifications of major power outages are "the same" when a small and large number of people are affected.
+Alternative hypothesis: The classifications of major power outages are NOT "the same" when a small and large number of people are affected.

+Since we got a p-value of 1.0, we can strongly fail to reject the null hypothesis.
+Therefore, the classifications of major power outages are "the same" when both small and large number of people are affected.